jameshfisher/jameshfisher.com/_posts/2017-04-09-product-key-server-as-a-service.md

 title: Product key server as a service
 justification: I'm making Vidrio.
 I want something to manage Vidrio licensing/keys.
 tags: []
+summary: >-
+  I want a service to manage product keys for software monetization, including key generation, signing, distribution, and verification, with optional machine or user licensing restrictions.
 ---

 Here is the service that I want: